Are you thinking about migrating the on-premise server to AWS cloud?

 1. Forklift Migration Strategy

-- Shrinking IT infrastructure footprint: Using this approach for certain application types, you have to worry less about the IT infrastructure.
+- Shrinking IT infrastructure footprint: Using this approach for specific application types, you have to worry less about the IT infrastructure.

 - Focus on Other Important Resources: With this approach, you will be able to focus on your core and differentiating resources to be ahead of the competition.